 Looking at side effects, people taking Tecentriq plus Avastin were more likely to experience fever, abnormal liver and kidney biomarkers and infusion reactions, while those taking Nexavar had more diarrhea and hand-foot syndrome (palmar-plantar erythrodysesthesia), with redness, swelling and pain on the palms of the hands and soles of the feet.

 At the recent conference, Galle presented details about patient experiences during the trial.
 Participants were asked to complete questionnaires every three weeks during treatment and every three months after discontinuation for a year.
 The surveys asked about quality of life, physical functioning and role functioning, or how well they were able to perform their usual social and occupational activities.
 Clinically meaningful deterioration was defined as a decrease of 10 or more points from baseline on a 100-point scale.
 More than 90% of people in both treatment groups completed the questionnaires through most of the treatment period.

-About 30% of Tecentriq plus Avastin recipients reported a clinically meaningful decline in their quality of life, compared with about 30% of Nexavar recipients.
+Tecentriq plus Avastin recipients reported about a 30% decline in their quality of life, compared with about a 40% decline among Nexavar recipients.
 What’s more, the time to deterioration was substantially longer for those taking the combination (11.2 versus 3.6 months, respectively).

 Finally, Tecentriq plus Avastin recipients reported a longer period before they experienced worsening of symptoms including loss of appetite, diarrhea, fatigue and pain.

 “High-quality patient-reported outcome data demonstrate clinical meaningful benefits in key aspects of the patient experience (quality of life, functioning, key symptoms) with atezolizumab plus bevacizumab versus sorafenib,” the researchers concluded.